-Upon notice of termination of employment, the individual should follow the guidelines as set forth in the Faculty Handbook and at https://www.ncat.edu/about/hr/index.php
+Upon notice of termination of employment, the individual should follow the guidelines as set forth in the Faculty Handbook and at Welcome to N.C.
+A&T - Aggie Hub | North Carolina A&T State University

 T. Grievance

 The normal procedure as outlined according to University regulations will be followed.